Best Travel and Hospitality Business Ideas for 2020

-A marina business offers boaters a place to keep their boats, docking or mooring them in the water during the boating season, and storing them on land the rest of the year.
+A marina business offers boaters a place to keep their boats, docking or mooring them in the water during the boating season, and storing them on land for the rest of the year.

+One more of several popular travel business ideas is a party bus business.
 A party bus business will transport people for major events, so they don’t have to worry about the logistics of getting from place to place.
 While people on the bus are generally invited to consume alcohol (if they're of age), party buses don’t necessarily have to offer adult beverages as a part of their business model.

 This business is excellent for someone who understands both the large and small aspects of major events.
 Clients want to be able to relax and feel as though they're taken care of, so they need someone who is confident in making decisions quickly and being able to think on the fly in the face of potential hiccups or even outright emergencies.